-Diameter Nominal (DN) is International designation (SI or Matric Designator) and also a European equivalent of NPS to show pipe sizes.
-It refers to the internal diameter (ID) of a pipe generally mentioned in millimeter.
-NPS can be converted into DN by multiplying it with 25.
-For example, 2” NPS pipe is simply mentioned as DN 50 mm.
+Diameter Nominal (DN) is an International designation (SI or Matric Designator) and also a European equivalent of NPS to show pipe sizes.
+It refers to the internal diameter (ID) of a pipe generally mentioned in millimeters.
+NPS can be converted into DN by multiplying it by 25.
+For example, a 2” NPS pipe is simply mentioned as DN 50 mm.

 What is Nominal Bore (NB) Pipe?

 The nominal bore (NB)is the hollow section of the pipe.
 NB (nominal bore) is the European designation equivalent to NPS in DN i.e. mm value.
-As, there is no difference between NB and NPS.
-NB is also an American way to refer pipe dimensions.
+As there is no difference between NB and NPS.
+NB is also an American way to refer to pipe dimensions.

-Spar Steel standard quality product materials and scaffolding services which meet OSHA, ARAMCO, Adnoc, Enoc, UAE and SABIC specification, and testing are:
+Spar Steel standard quality product materials and scaffolding services which meet OSHA, ARAMCO, Adnoc, Enoc, UAE, and SABIC specifications, and testing are:

 Locations for Spar Group Scaffolding Products & Services [H1]

-For Spar Steelquality scaffolding products and services based on OSHA, Saudi Aramco, and Adnoc, Enoc, UAE safety standard and rules, clients can contact on the following addresses given below:
+For Spar Steel quality scaffolding products and services based on OSHA, Saudi Aramco, and Adnoc, Enoc, UAE safety standards and rules, clients can contact the following addresses given below:

 RAK – UAE